bobbingwide/wordpress-develop-tests/readme.txt

 The primary directory is different.
 You run the tests from the plugin directory, Instead of being called tests/phpunit/tests the directory is phpunit/tests

-We expect PHP 7.2 or 7.3 so there's no need for the exclude sections
+We expect PHP 7.2 - 7.4 so there's no need for the exclude sections

     <testsuites>
         <!-- Default test suite to run all tests -->